emeka556/CypressProject/README.md

 5. Click Checkout button

-6. Click on the other chechout Button to continue shopping
+6. Click on the other checkout Button to continue shopping

 7. Start typing the name the country "Dublin"